Geometry of horospherical varieties of Picard rank one: Examples

 \section{Examples}

-In this section we compute the quantum hyperplane multiplication for the following examples: case (1), $n = 3$, case (2), case (3) , $n = 3 = m$ and case (5).
-Our aim is to extend the Hasse diagram to a quantum Hasse diagram and deduce semisimplicity results for the quantum cohomology.
-We give in the appendix the quantum Hasse diagrams in the four cases we are dealing with in this section.
+In this section we compute the quantum hyperplane multiplication for the following examples: $X^1(3), X^2, X^3(3,3)$ and $X^5$.
+Our goal is to extend the Hasse diagram to a quantum Hasse diagram and deduce semisimplicity results for the quantum cohomology.